Many military borrowers consider the mortgage process over and done once settlement is completed. Alas, it just isn’t so.

 Homeowners insurance has become more difficult to get, especially in states where there have been a lot of claims.
 Also, VA mortgages may imply the need for special coverage.
 As the National Association of Insurance Commissioners explains:

-“Check your coverage.
 It is a good idea to review your homeowners policy with your agent before you leave — it could help you avoid a dispute or disagreement in the future.
-Make sure your policy limits are sufficient to cover your home and your personal property at today’s costs.
-You may want to increase your coverage if you have made additions or improvements to your property.

-“Personal property coverage.
 The military generally will not pay to repair or replace property that is damaged or lost in military housing or in a war zone.
 Homeowners insurance typically covers personal property that you take with you while traveling, but most policies exclude coverage for damage caused directly or indirectly from war.
-Talk to your agent about whether personal items that you take with you during your deployment will be covered if they are lost, stolen, or damaged.”

-The state regulators group says military personal who rent also require coverage:
+The state regulators group says military personnel who rent also require coverage:

 VA mortgage lenders can suggest local insurance brokers for you to consider.
 Be sure to inquire about homeowners insurance before you finance or refinance to assure that coverage is available and that you have all the “endorsements” needed for your situation.